Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to score more than 52.5 points in five of 10 games this season.
+- Utah State and its opponents have gone over the current 52.5-point total in five of 10 games this season.

-- Wyoming and its opponents have combined to score more than 52.5 points in two games this season.
+- Wyoming's games have gone over 52.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 55.4, is 2.9 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 55.4, is 2.9 points greater than Saturday's over/under.

-- The 47.7 combined points per game that these two squads have allowed this season are 4.8 fewer than the 52.5 over/under in this contest.
+- These two squads combine to allow 47.7 points per game, 4.8 fewer than this contest's over/under.

-- Aggies games this season feature an average total of 62.7 points, a number 10.2 points higher than Saturday's over/under.
+- The Aggies and their opponents have scored an average of 62.7 points per game in 2021, 10.2 more than Saturday's total.

 Utah State Stats and Trends